Ukraine crisis: 'Our goal is to avoid a war in Europe,' says Germany's Scholz | DW | 08.02.2022

 Leaders from the quartet last met in Paris in 2019.
 However, envoys from the four countries involved — France, Germany, Russia and Ukraine — are to meet on Thursday in Berlin.

 Tuesday's meeting came after Russian President Vladimir Putin told Macron that Russia "would not be the source of an escalation."
-Earlier on Tuesday, Macron later met Ukrainian President Volodymyr Zelenskyy, who said he would welcome concrete steps from Putin for de-escalation, but added that he didn't "trust words in general."
+Earlier in the day, Macron later met Ukrainian President Volodymyr Zelenskyy, who said he would welcome concrete steps from Putin for de-escalation, but added that he didn't "trust words in general."

 It also follows Scholz's meeting with US President Joe Biden on Monday where the pair threatened Russia with grave consequences if it invades Ukraine.